-Features The following features are supported by the crunchy-pgbouncer container: crunchy-pgbouncer uses auth_query to authenticate users.
+- crunchy-pgbouncer uses auth\query to authenticate users.
 This requires the pgbouncer username and password in users.txt.
-Automatically generated from environment variables, see Restrictions.
-Mount a custom users.txt and pgbouncer.ini configurations for advanced usage.
-Tune pooling parameters via environment variables.
-Connect to the administration database in pgBouncer to view statistics of the target databases.
-Packages The crunchy-pgbouncer Docker image contains the following packages (versions vary depending on PostgreSQL version):
+Automatically generated from environment variables, see Restrictions. - Mount a custom users.txt and pgbouncer.ini configurations for advanced usage. - Tune pooling parameters via environment variables. - Connect to the administration database in pgBouncer to view statistics of the target databases.

+The crunchy-pgbouncer Docker image contains the following packages (versions vary depending on PostgreSQL version):